Hans Wijers

-Gerardus Johannes "Hans" Wijers (born 11 January 1951) is a Dutch retired politician of the Democrats 66 (D66) party, and businessman.
-He is the chairman of the supervisory board of ING Group since 2018.
+Gerardus Johannes "Hans" Wijers (born 11 January 1951) is a Dutch retired politician and businessman who served as Minister of Economic Affairs from 1994 to 1998 under Prime Minister Wim Kok.
+A member of the Democrats 66 (D66) party, he has been the chairman of the supervisory board of ING Group since 2018.

 Early life

-After secondary school at Hogere Burgerschool (HBS-B) level, Wijers studied Economics at the University of Groningen, where he graduated cum laude in 1976.
-As assistant professor, he taught Economics at the Erasmus University, and in 1982 received a doctorate for his research in "Industrial politics: the design of governmental policy for industrial sectors".
+After secondary school at Hogere Burgerschool (HBS-B) level, Wijers studied economics at the University of Groningen, where he graduated cum laude in 1976.
+As assistant professor, he taught economics at the Erasmus University, and in 1982 received a doctorate for his research in "Industrial politics: the design of governmental policy for industrial sectors".

 Civil service

 From 1982 till 1984, Wijers worked as a civil servant at the ministry of Social Affairs and Labour and later at the ministry of Economic Affairs.
 Subsequently, he became a management consultant at, amongst others, Horringa & De Koning, which later became part of Boston Consulting Group.

 Politics

 Wijers, a member of D66 since 1976, was asked in 1994 by his party colleague Hans van Mierlo to take up a ministerial post in the First Kok cabinet.
 As Minister of Economic Affairs he was responsible for the law change regarding the extending of shop opening hours, and he formulated the Competition Regulation law which triggered the foundation of the Dutch Competition Authority.
 An important event in his ministry was the bankruptcy of the Fokker aircraft factory in March 1996.
 When Wijers refused further state aid due to a lack of a clear future perspective, German company DASA withdrew as parent company.

 By the end of the cabinet period, Hans van Mierlo had decided not to stand for re-election.
 The party leaders exercised strong pressure on the popular Wijers to take on the party leadership.
 When the second purple cabinet was formed after the election in 1998, Wijers expressed that he had no interest in a second term as minister.